-Sterile processing has a direct and significant effect on surgeon satisfaction, risk, patient safety, revenue, and cost.
-Disruptions in sterile processing or improper sterilization can have serious consequences for surgeons, patients, and hospitals’ bottom-lines.
+Sterile Processing has a direct and significant effect on surgeon satisfaction, risk, patient safety, revenue, and cost.
+Disruptions in Sterile Processing or improper sterilization can have serious consequences for surgeons, patients, and hospitals’ bottom-lines.

-Most sterile processing errors cause significant backlog and delays in surgery.
+Most Sterile Processing errors cause significant backlog and delays in surgery.
 A typical surgical case delay lasts an average of nearly 17 minutes.
-These delays can decrease surgeon satisfaction, reduce case volume and related revenue, while increasing risk and cost at the same time.
+These delays can decrease surgeon satisfaction, reduce case volume and related revenue while increasing risk and cost at the same time.

 SPDs handle thousands of reusable surgical and medical instruments and devices every day, reprocessing and readying the used instruments for use in subsequent procedures.
 Optimal reprocessing results in a seamless supply of sterile instruments when needed, without waste.

-Discovery of a soiled instrument prior to use can adversely affect the patient and the OR by causing procedure delays while the surgical team waits for clean instruments.
+The Discovery of a soiled instrument prior to use can adversely affect the patient and the OR by causing procedure delays while the surgical team waits for clean instruments.
 Procedure delays can extend anesthesia time, which increases patient risk.
 Furthermore, disruptions associated with procedure delays can lead to other errors.
 Any delays or complications in the OR can increase patient anxiety and reduce satisfaction.
 SSIs or other significant complications associated with improperly processes instruments can damage the reputation of an organization or surgeon, trigger reviews by accrediting agencies, result in citations and fines from regulatory bodies, and even lead to lawsuits.

-Because of the essential role sterile processing plays in the delivery of safe patient care, hospitals across the country are paying close attention to retention and performance in the sterile processing department.
+Because of the essential role Sterile Processing plays in the delivery of safe patient care, hospitals across the country are paying close attention to retention and performance in the sterile processing department.
 Improved retention can help healthcare institutions keep their most valuable sterile processing employees, boost surgeon satisfaction and optimize patient outcomes.

-Moab Healthcare’s co-founders have over 50 years of experience in the peri-operative space.
+Moab Healthcare’s co-founders have over 50 years of experience in the perioperative space.
 They understand that sterile processing quality is paramount to success in the OR.
-Quality starts with experienced, and credentialed Sterile Processing Professionals.
+Quality starts with experienced and credentialed Sterile Processing Professionals.
 Moab Healthcare provides full-service and temp to perm solutions to optimize the quality and productivity of Sterile Processing Departments.